rometools/rome-docs/docs/rome/getting-started/custom-module.md

 ### Generate feed

-This is the code that was used to generate the example on top of the page:
+The following code was used to generate the example on top of the page:

 ```java
 // create entry